TiCaLiBrO/Trillidium/README.md

     player_equipped_armor = "iron armor"
     player = [[`health`, :player_maximum_health], [`mana`, :player_maximum_mana], [`armor`, :player_equipped_armor]]

 This way, every object is crafted by hand, and everything is an `array`, so there is no learning curve.
-You create arrays in such a way where everything is transparent.
+You create arrays in such a way that everything is transparent.
-Inheritence is done through reactivity.
-This is not only clearer, but also faster to compute if done right, and gives more flexability.
+Inheritance is done through reactivity.
+This is not only clearer, but also faster to compute if done right, and gives more flexibility.
 You can use pointers, pointer-reactives, or cache-reactives to get the exact result that you want.
-There is no special `struct` keyword, or special object-oriented syntax.
+There is no special `struct` keyword or special object-oriented syntax.
 You don't even have to use a dictionary.
 It's just a useful tool that helps you get fast lookups while still being highly readable.

     player = [:player_maximum_health, :player_maximum_mana, :player_equipped_armor]